BHFock/git-cl/docs/tutorial.md

 ### 3.2 Create a branch from a changelist

+You can turn a changelist into its own branch in one step — great for separating work mid-feature or starting a dedicated branch for a new idea.

 ```
 git cl branch <changelist-name> [<branch-name>] [--from <base-branch>]
 ```

-Creates a new branch for a changelist and restores its files there in one step.
+What happens under the hood:

-1. Stashes all active changelists to clean the working directory.
+1. Saves (stashes) all active changelists.
-2. Creates and checks out the new branch (defaults to <changelist> from the current branch, or use --from).
+2. Creates and checks out the new branch.
-3. Unstashes only the chosen changelist onto the new branch; others stay stashed.
+3. Restores only the chosen changelist on that branch — the rest stay stashed.

-Preconditions:

-- Changelist exists and not already stashed.
-- Must be on a branch (not detached HEAD).
-- No unassigned modified files (except untracked).

-### Example
+#### Example

 ```
-# Create a changelist for feature x
 git cl add feature-x src/app.py src/utils.py

-# Create changelist with other changes to stash away
-git cl add docs docs/tutorial.md README

-# Create a branch named after the changelist
-git cl br feature-x
+git cl branch feature-x
 ```

+Now you’re on a branch named feature-x with those edits ready to go.

+Tip: If you don’t specify <branch-name>, it uses the changelist name by default.
+No work is lost — stashed changes can be restored anytime with git cl unstash.

 [↑ Back to top](#git-cl-a-git-subcommand-for-changelist-management)